-Exceptional and world-class The rink strives to prove recreational opportunities, facilities, parks and programs
+Exceptional and world-class TI recreational opportunities, facilities, parks and programs

 The rink strives to provide quality programming at an affordable cost to the participants.

 Various factors contribute to increased growth during public ice programs including an increase in ice rental resulting in a fewer number of public sessions; practice time needed for developing athletes; an increase in visitors looking for alternative activities; increased locals looking for alternative activities during poor ski weather and Epic pass blackout dates.